NEET PG 2025 Official Website: Check complete schedule at natboard.edu.in

 Solenoid -

-The solenoid have two ends and one end behaves like the north pole while the opposite end behaves like the south pole.
+The solenoid has two ends and one end behaves like the north pole while the opposite end behaves like the south pole.
 As the length of the solenoid increases, the interior field becomes more uniform and the external field becomes weaker which can be seen from the diagram.

 As the current flows a magnetic field is produced around and within the solenoid.
 The magnetic field within the solenoid is uniform and parallel to the axis of solenoid.
-Here we will discuss two cases, one with solenoid having finite length and other when the solenoid is of infinite length.
+Here we will discuss two cases, one with solenoid having finite length and the other when the solenoid is of infinite length.

 (i) Finite length solenoid :

-Let n = number of turns per unit length \frac{N}{L}
+Let $\mathrm{n}=$ number of turns per unit length $\frac{N}{L}$

-whrere, N = total number of turns,
+whrere, $\mathrm{N}=$ total number of turns,

-l = length of the solenoid
+l=\text { length of the solenoid }

-Magnetic field inside the solenoid at point P is given by -
+Magnetic field inside the solenoid at point $P$ is given by -

-B=\frac{\mu_{0}}{4 \pi}(2 \pi n i)[\sin \alpha+\sin \beta]
+B=\frac{\mu_0}{4 \pi}(2 \pi n i)[\sin \alpha+\sin \beta]

 (ii) Infinite length solenoid -

 If the solenoid is of infinite length and the point is well inside the solenoid.
-So in this case the angle \alpha \ \ and \ \ \beta will be \frac{\pi}{2}.
+So in this case the angle $\alpha$ and $\beta$ will be $\frac{\pi}{2}$.
 SO if we put this value in the equation of finite length you will get -

-B_{i n}=\mu_{0} n i
+B_{i n}=\mu_0 n i

-Here again, n = number of turns per unit length.
+Here again, $\mathrm{n}=$ number of turns per unit length.

 Note - Magnetic field outside the solenoid is zero.